top of page

-Since low self-esteem and relapses go hand in hand, when you don’t feel confident enough to stand up for yourself or deal with the multitude of challenges hurricane life throws at you, know that you are putting your sobriety/drug-free life at risk.
+Since low self-esteem and relapses go hand in hand, when you do not feel confident enough to stand up for yourself or deal with the multitude of challenges hurricane life throws at you, know that you are putting your sobriety or drug free life at risk.

 Does low self-confidence or self-worth drive a person to addiction or contribute to it?